testovnik/testovnik/api/README.md

        "newPassword":"new password"
     }
     ```
-  - return `success` message or 400 status with error
+  - return `success` message or 400 status with error or:
-    or status 401 when JWT token is bad
+        - status 401 when JWT token is bad
+        - status 400 on error

 * PUT `/api/user/myself/email`
     - requirements: registered user